-The significant accounting policies described below, together with the notes that follow, are an integral part of the Financial Statements.
+The significant accounting policies described below, together with the notes that follow, are an integral part of the consolidated financial statements.

 Principles of Consolidation

 The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary.
 All significant intercompany accounts and transactions have been eliminated.